-Introduction to Michigan Slot Machine Casino Gambling 2017
+Introduction to Michigan Slot Machine Casino Gambling 2018

-This post continues the weekly blog series “Slot Machine Casino Gambling, State-By-State“, a year-long online resource project dedicated to guiding slot machine gambling enthusiasts to success.
+This post continues the weekly blog series Online Resource: State-By-State Slots Gambling Summaries, an online resource dedicated to guiding slot machine casino gambling enthusiasts to success.
 Each weekly post reviews slots gambling in a single U.S. state, territory, or federal district.

 Relevant Legal Statutes on Gambling in Michigan*